ansible-collections/ansible.netcommon/docs/ansible.netcommon.netconf_config_module.rst

                     <b>get_filter</b>
                     <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                     <div style="font-size: small">
-                        <span style="color: purple">string</span>
+                        <span style="color: purple">raw</span>
                     </div>
                 </td>
                 <td>
                 </td>
                 <td>
                         <div>This argument specifies the XML string which acts as a filter to restrict the portions of the data retrieved from the remote device when comparing the before and after state of the device following calls to edit_config.
 When not specified, the entire configuration or state data is returned for comparison depending on the value of <code>source</code> option.
-The <code>get_filter</code> value can be either XML string or XPath, if the filter is in XPath format the NETCONF server running on remote host should support xpath capability else it will result in an error.</div>
+The <code>get_filter</code> value can be either XML string or XPath or JSON string or native python dictionary, if the filter is in XPath format the NETCONF server running on remote host should support xpath capability else it will result in an error.</div>
                 </td>
             </tr>
             <tr>